KaneStone/Umkehr_algorithm/Things_to_fix_before_publishable.md

 11. Zenith path ray lengths near the surface for short SZA are going haywire!
 12. Convergence is working put seems to be taking a while.
 Look into
 13. Include monthly and constant option for reading in pressure.
+14. Include option to retrieve entire month as one retrieval vector